OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 ##### **4.4.4.1 Walkthrough: Modify PCIe Sub-System and PF/VF MUX Configuration Using IP Presets**

 Perform the following steps to use an IP preset file to configure the PCIe Sub-system and PF/VF MUX.
-In this example, we will change the Revision ID of PF0.
+In this example, we will change the Revision ID on PF0.
 While this modification can be done with the OFSS flow, this walkthrough is intended to show the procedure for making any PCIe configuration change using IP presets.
 This walkthrough targets the n6001, but similar steps can be applied to the n6000.

 Pre-requisites:

 * This walkthrough requires a development environment to build the FIM.
 Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2024.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment to test the design.
-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)] for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](https://ofs.github.io/ofs-2024.1-1/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.

 Steps: